-The church continues to organise various practical programs for teenagers and young adults during academic breaks with the aim of keeping them focused on their academic work and off the streets and to equip them with the necessary knowledge and skills to help them excel.
-Various virtual Education Seminars were organized featuring speakers like education consultants and older church members who had achieved similar goals to help them with their GCSEs and other professional exams.
+The church continues to organise practical programs young people to help keep them focused on their academic work and off the streets, and to equip them with the necessary knowledge and skills to aid their success.
+Meetings were organised featuring internal and external speakers who have achieved similar goals to help them to also become achievers.

-The church also arranged virtual seminars for parents within the community which provided information, advice, and support on how to prepare their children to apply for good schools in the UK and create a successful educational path for their children.
+Parents also had the opportunity to participate in meetings that provided information, advice, and support on how to prepare children could apply for schools with good ratings in the UK.
+This was aimed at helping parents to create successful educational paths for their children.